rbjones/StarDust/docs/HoLoTruth.wiki/Language-and-Logic.md

 This means that whenever the rules permit drawing some conclusion C from a set of premises S, then if all the sentences in S are true, then C will also be true.
 Put another way, in a sound logic the rules only admit inference from S to C if whenever the truth conditions for all the sentences in S are satisfied, then so will be the truth conditions for C, in more jargon, the conjunction of the truth conditions for the sentences in S entails the truth condition for C.

-Some kinds of logic are not sound in this way, though there may be controversy about whether these systems really should be accepted as _logic_s.
+Some kinds of logic are not sound in this way, though there may be controversy about whether these systems really should be accepted as _logics_.
 An example is _inductive_ logic.

 #### Logical Consistency and Completeness